modeldriven-hu/cameo_lesson_1/README.md

-# Plugin development in Cameo - Lesson 1
+# Cameo/MagicDraw plugin development - Lesson 1

 This is the first lession of how to develop a plugin for Cameo/MagicDraw.
 At the end of the lession you will have an environment and a very simple - hello world - example.